lonogara/sdk/supplier/README.md

 # supplier

-be extended to define NMS class
+be extended to define Factory/class

 ## condition